osteffenrh/vfat-rs/README.md

 * Free cluster summary update when allocating clusters.

 ### Future improvements.
-* Currently the mutex is shared behind an ARC reference.
-Maybe, having the whole FS behind arc would save quite some space when returning files and directories.
+* Currently the device mutex is shared behind an ARC reference.
+Maybe, also having the whole FS behind arc would save quite some space when returning files and directories.
+Because they get a copy of the Vfat struct.
-* Get rid of alloc dependency?
+* Get rid of alloc dependency? -> only used for String support rn.

 ### FAQ
 * What happens if I have a "File" handle and meanwhile someone deletes this file and